 Foods and Feeding

-Since they are herbivorous the Silver Dollar will generally eat mainly vegetable foodstuffs including a variety of plants, lettuce, cress, chickweed, and large vegetable flake.
+They are omnivores, but are primarily herbivorous in their dietary preference.
+The Silver Dollar will generally eat mainly vegetable foodstuffs, including a variety of plants, lettuces, cress, chickweed, and large vegetable flakes.
 A good spirulina formula would be beneficial.
-These fish like to get the occasional treat of bloodworms and brine shrimp.
-This tetra prefers to eat multiple times a day.
-Offer only what they can consume in 3 minutes or less with multiple feedings per day.
+These fish will enjoy the occasional treat of bloodworms and brine shrimp.
+This fish prefers to eat multiple times a day.
+Offer only what they can consume in 3 minutes or less at each feeding.

 Diet Type: Herbivore

 Vegetable Food: All of Diet - Lettuce, Spinach, peas, carrots, cucumbers, fruits, and boiled potatoes make great treats.